 What’s The Best Wood for an Exterior Barn Door?

-You’ve probably searched endlessly online for exterior barn door advise and are probably tired of reading about people building interior sliding barn doors out of pallets or grandmas old bookshelf.
+You’ve probably searched endlessly online for exterior barn door advise.
+You are probably tired of reading about people building interior sliding barn doors out of pallets or grandma’s old bookshelf.

 I’ve got good news for you…

-Believe it or not some people actually build barn doors and put them outside on a barn.
-In this post we’ll discuss the most durable wood that will last outdoors without rotting and lots of maintenance and show you some exterior barn doors our customers have built.
+Believe it or not, some people actually build barn doors and put them outside on a barn.
+In this post, we’ll discuss the most durable wood that will last outdoors without rotting and lots of maintenance.
+In addition, we’ll show you some exterior barn doors our customers have built.

 The most durable woods you can build an exterior barn door out of are Ipe, Cumaru, Tigerwood, Massaranduba, Garapa, Angelim Pedra and Itauba.
-These are all South American hardwoods that are proven to be more durable than teak and at a much cheaper price than teak.
+These are all South American hardwoods.
+They are proven to be more durable than teak and at a much cheaper price than teak.

-Some of these woods such as Ipe wood are known to last outdoors in the harshest climates for 70+ years with very little maintenance in fact Ipe lasted on the Coney Island boardwalk for 70 years before it was ripped up an reclaimed to build new furniture which you can see here:
+Some of these woods, such as Ipe wood, are known to last outdoors in the harshest climates for 70+ years with very little maintenance.
+In fact, Ipe lasted on the Coney Island boardwalk for 70 years before it was ripped up and reclaimed to build new furniture.
+You can see that here:

 http://uhurudesign.com/furniture/216/cyclone-lounger

-The 70 year old reclaimed Ipe wood on the Cyclone Lounger looks just as good as the new material we sell and that Ipe wood will probably last another 50 years.
+The 70 year old reclaimed Ipe wood on the Cyclone Lounger looks just as good as the new material we sell.
+That Ipe wood will probably last another 50 years.

-Now imagine if you built your exterior barn doors out of the same wood one of our customer did just that so we interviewed him and made a video you must watch below.
-He loves how durable the Ipe is on his barn and he has one barn door left that is still pine that he needs to replace yet so you can see the comparison.
+Now imagine if you built your exterior barn doors out of the same wood.
+One of our customers did just that, so we interviewed him and made a video you must watch below.
+He loves how durable the Ipe is on his barn.
+In fact, he has one barn door left that is still pine that he needs to replace yet, so you can see the comparison.

-Here is another project one of our customers built these custom barn doors out of Ipe wood and a painted steel frame.
-He used short length boards which we sell significantly cheaper so he was able to save him self a lot of money and his barns doors will last many years.
+Here is another project one of our customers built.
+These custom barn doors were made out of Ipe wood and a painted steel frame.
+He used short length boards, which we sell significantly cheaper.
+Therefore, he was able to save himself a lot of money, and his barn doors will last many years.

 Ipe Wood Barn Doors

 Below is a man door and a matching hayloft door that were built for a barn out of our Tigerwood lumber.
-The pictures were taken without any oil applied to the wood, once oiled the grain will be enhanced and the Tigerwood will really look beautiful and will last for many years without rotting.
+The pictures were taken without any oil applied to the wood.
+Once oiled, the grain will be enhanced and the Tigerwood will really look beautiful.
+It will last for many years without rotting.

 hayloft tigerwood door